ccarmona1/react-github/README.md

 ## Future Improvements

+- Implement a robust error handling mechanism with user-friendly error messages and fallback UI components
 - Add AbortController in data fetching hooks or the service layer to prevent duplicated GitHub requests
 - Refactor TailwindCSS with more reusable components
 - Add E2E tests (Cypress or Playwright)